ngearing/front-end/1-intro-to-front-end.md

 # HTTP

 Hypertext Transfer Protocol.
-It's how we communicate with a webserver.
-A Request-respsonse protocol.
+It's how we communicate with a web server.
+A Request-response protocol.

 A HTTP request consists of a method, path, version and headers.
 Method is GET, POST, PUT, DELETE.
-Path is the where the resouce is stored on the web server.
+Path is the where the resource is stored on the web server.
 Version is HTTP/1.1 or HTTP/2.
 Headers contain information about the request and the client making the request.